lmfit/uncertainties/doc/numpy_guide.rst

 Arrays
 ^^^^^^

-Arrays of numbers with uncertainties can be built from values and
+Arrays of :class:`UFloat objects can be built from sequences of nominal values and standard deviations:
-uncertainties:

 >>> arr = unumpy.uarray([1, 2], [0.01, 0.002])
 >>> print(arr)
 [1.0+/-0.01 2.0+/-0.002]

-NumPy arrays of numbers with uncertainties can also be built directly through NumPy, thanks to NumPy's support of arrays of arbitrary objects:
+NumPy arrays of :class:`UFloat` objects can also be built directly through NumPy, thanks to NumPy's support of arrays of arbitrary objects:

 >>> arr = np.array([ufloat(1, 0.1), ufloat(2, 0.002)])